arindam2047/GitStudy/README.md

 	git tag Release-0.0.1 -m "Release of Software on May 22"                #adds a specific tag git push origin Release-0.0.1                                           #pushes a certain tag on the origin remote

+**Store passowrd**

+    git config credential.helper store              #This will store your password then do git pull git pull                                        # git pull will ask for your password then it will autometically save your password.